srjkoolen/hyperopt_xgb_project/README.md

 # Hyperopt GXBoost project

 In this repo you will find a hyperparameter tuning modelselection framework using Hyperopt and XGBoost.
 The idea of this project is to build a framework for finding the optimum hyperparameters for a XGBoost model using hyperopt.
+This framework can be used for any project with any type of ML algo.

 As example: the sklearn iris dataset has been used to showcase the working principles of hyperopt.